iommirocks/iommi/docs/philosophy.rst

 Late binding allows us to sometimes avoid doing work, but more importantly it enables us to build more flexible customizations.
-A concrete example can be to show a column in a table for staff users only even though the table is defined in the module scope, long before there even is a request object.
+A concrete example can be to show a column in a table for only staff users even though the table is defined in the module scope, long before there even is a request object.

 Late binding is accomplished by two mechanisms:

 - not creating object structures until the :ref:`bind` phase
-- and ` Callables for advanced usage, values for the simple cases`_
+- and `Callables for advanced usage, values for the simple cases`_

 Declarative/programmatic hybrid API